New York City Subway nomenclature: Elimination of double letters

 One change which precedes pre-unification has to do with the use of locality names.
-While these were discouraged during the 1960s after they had been inherited from private operators, many terminal stations are once again described by both a community and a street name; e.g., Inwood–207th Street for the northern destination of the A service, and Wakefield–241st Street for the northern destination of the 2 service.
+While these were discouraged during the 1960s after they had been inherited from private operators, many terminal stations are once again described by both a community and a street name, e.g., Inwood–207th Street for the northern destination of the A service, and Wakefield–241st Street for the northern destination of the 2 service.

-The JFK Express, started in 1978 and discontinued in 1990, used a turquoise bullet; this stayed through the color change.
+The JFK Express, started in 1978 and discontinued in 1990, used a turquoise bullet with an airplane symbol; this stayed through the color change.
+The color will be reused in the distant future when the Second Avenue Subway is complete.

 Route consistency

 Since the unsuccessful attempts at applying the briefly popular schematic theory of diagrammatic maps, line-by-line color-coding, and exclusive use of numbers and letters for service and line descriptions, the MTA has moved steadily toward a more traditional approach, with more geographically correct maps and use of traditional line and community names on maps and public signage.
 Concurrently, it has been refining its use of the number and letter system to try to achieve consistency across the system.